What "Big Ideas. No Limits." Means to Us

 FINISH LINE FRESH INFINITY MIRROR

-Infinity (😇) Mirror retail displays combine engineering and design to create an optical illusion that draws the customer in.
+Infinity (😇) mirror retail displays combine engineering and design to create an optical illusion that draws the customer in.
 They are made utilizing clear acrylic and reflective mirrors to create a never-ending, repeating image in a confined space.
 In this case, internal lighting mounted at the face of the acrylic appears to be floating within the display.
 The colors of the LED lighting can be changed using WIFI controllers enabling store associates to conform the lighted display to the product they want to merchandise.
 Check out the case study for a full overview of this project.

 MLK NIKE UNITE LENTICULAR WALL